dwtechnologies/vpconnect/README.md

 # VPConnect

 Small dockerized IPSec server with focus on supporting routing to dynamic resources, vpc peering and security.
-Therefor lots of older DH groups, encryption algorithms etc are not supported.

 ## Overview

 VPConnect is based on `alpine:3.7` linux and `strongswan:5.7.1`.
 The resulting image is less than 300mb in size.

-Strongswan and alpine version can in the future be updated by updating the Dockerfile accordingly.
-For current version of strongswan please see [https://www.strongswan.org/download.html](https://www.strongswan.org/download.html).

-The system will run just fine on a `t3.nano` or `t2.nano` in most use cases.
+The system will run just fine on a `t2.nano` in most use cases.
-So if you run it as a reserved instance for 3 years it will cost you around $1,5/month.
+So if you run it as a reserved instance for 3 years it will cost you around $1,5/month (excluding data transfer costs).

 Please refer to the Example at the bottom of this page for an step by step example of how to create a new VPN service.

 ## Features

-- You can have a wide SA subnets and limit based on ingress SG as well as iptable rules.
+- You can have a wide SA and limit accessed by iptables rules and/or SG ingress rules.
-- Iptable rules can be based on DNS hostnames and will be automatically updated when changed.
+- Iptables rules can be based on hostname and will be automatically updated when IP of the resource changes (good for load balancers!).
-- Rules can be based on From, To, Ports and Protocol.
-- Masquerade specific rules, allowing traffic to traverse VPC Peering connections etc.
+- Masquerade specific subnets/ips/rules, allowing traffic to traverse VPC Peering connections to different regions/accounts.
-- Static interface and elastic IP that survives ec2 teardown and creation, allowing robust VPN service without changing route table.
+- Static interface and elastic IP that survives ec2 teardown and creation, allowing route entries that don't need to be changed when ec2 is rotated or updating/changing IP on service on the other end.
-- Extensive logging of both the service, charon log, new INPUT and FORWARD connections and ec2 security and health logs to CloudWatch logs.
+- Extensive logging of both the vpconnect service with warning and errors, charon logging, new INPUT and FORWARD connections and ec2 security and health logs to CloudWatch logs.
-- Automatically launch a new ec2 if the previous one fails, and attaches the correct network interface and eip.
+- ECS will automatically launch a new ec2 if the previous one fails, and attaches the correct network interface and eip.
 - Docker based so you can easily try out new versions and easily roll-back to previous version.
-- Good security, "bad" algos are not included in the minimal strongswan build (see below).
+- Good security, "bad" security, integrity and dh aglos/groups are not included in the minimal strongswan build (see below).
 - Encrypts PSK password in global region using KMS.
-So PSK not stored anywhere in clear text (will be stored in clear text in china).
+So PSK not stored anywhere in clear text **.
+  ** Will be stored in clear text if region=china, due to KMS missing not yet released in china.
-- Supports multiple tunnels.
+- Supports multiple right endpoints / connections.

-## Note on instance types (m)
+## Note on instance types

 *not tested*

-Some instance types as the m class can have network interface names other than ethX.
-For now these will not work since the system relies on that the naming is eth0 for the primary and eth1 for the secondary.
-You're most welcome to add a pull request for this if needed.
+Some instance types don't use the ethX naming schema for network interfaces and are probably not supported by the attach / detach interface commands.
+However this has not been tested.
+The following instance types have been tested and works.

+- t2
+- c4
+- c5

+Known instance types that doesn't work

+- m

 ## Diagram